barrettrees/barrettrees.github.io/STEM_VR.md

 **Summary:** This was a VR game designed to encourage women's interest in STEM fields in the context of a psychological experiment.

-**Process:** We created a VR office, and asked participants to imagine that it belonged to their future self.
-This office was filled with various signs of success (graduate degree, awards, work-in-progress,etc.), and customized with the participant's name.
-There were two versions of the office created for the study, one for STEM and one for Humanities.
+**Process:** We created a VR office, and asked participants to explore the space while imagining that it belonged to their future self.
+This office was filled with various signs of success (a graduate degree, awards, works-in-progress,etc.), and customized with the participant's name.
+There were two variations, one presenting a successful future in STEM and one presenting a successful future in the humanities.

-**Technology:** The virtual environment was created in Unity and presented with an HTC Vive virtual reality headset.
+**Technology:** The virtual environment was created in [Unity](https://unity3d.com/) and presented with an [HTC Vive](https://www.vive.com) virtual reality headset.
+Surveys were presented via [psychsurveys.org](https://www.psychsurveys.org/) and analyzed using [R](https://www.r-project.org/) and [SPSS](https://www.ibm.com/analytics/spss-statistics-software).

 **Outcomes:** Participants who imagined a successful futuer self in the VR STEM environment reported greater feelings of belong and confidence in STEM fields.
-This work resulted in presentations at the Media Preconference for the 8th Confererence of the Society for the Study of Emerging Adulthood in Washington, D.C. and the 4th Annual Gender & STEM Network Conference, in Eugene, O.R. <br>
-A manuscript describing this work is under review.
+This work resulted in presentations at the Media Preconference for the 8th Confererence of the Society for the Study of Emerging Adulthood in Washington, D.C. and the 4th Annual Gender & STEM Network Conference, in Eugene, O.R.
+A manuscript describing this work is currently under review.

 </div>